Gregory P. Perreault

 Scholar, Author, Professor

-Gregory P. Perreault (Ph.D., Missouri) is an OOIR-ranked scholar of digital journalism.
-His research extends to journalistic epistemology, hostility in journalism and digital labor.
+Gregory P. Perreault (Ph.D., Missouri) is a scholar of digital journalism, focusing on journalistic epistemology, hostility in journalism and digital labor.

-Perreault, G. (2023-Forthcoming) Digital journalism and the facilitation of hate.
+Perreault, G. (2023) Digital Journalism and the Facilitation of Hate.
 London: Routledge

 Peer-Reviewed Journal Publications